 In order to apply as a first-time freshman, you’ll need to meet the following requirements and prepare the below materials to submit with your application.

-- Have earned a high school GPA of at least 2.0, an ACT composite score of at least 18 and an SAT composite score (combined Critical Reading and Math scores) of at least 870 or have earned a high school GPA of at least 3.0 and received any score on the ACT or SAT
+- Have earned a high school GPA of at least 2.0, an ACT composite score of at least 18 and an SAT composite score (combined Evidence-Based Reading + Writing and Math) of at least 970 or have earned a high school GPA of at least 3.0 and received any score on the ACT or SAT

 - Have taken the following high school classes:

 - 4 units of English (including courses in grammar, composition and literature)